nolar/kopf/docs/deployment.rst

 Build and push it to some repository of your choice.
 Here, we will use DockerHub_
-(with a personal account "nolar" -- replace it with you own name or namespace;
+(with a personal account "nolar" -- replace it with your own name or namespace;
 you may also want to add the versioning tags instead of the implied "latest"):

 .. code-block:: bash